BrickMMO/tasks/profile-readme.markdown

 To complete this task, follow these steps:

-1. Create a repo with a name that matches your GitHub username
+1. Create a repo with a name that matches your GitHub username.
-2. Make sure the repo is public
+2. Make sure the repo is public.
-3. In this repo, create a README.md in the root
+3. In this repo, create a README.md in the root.
-4. Add some content to the README.md
+4. Add some content to the README.md.

 Consider adding a small bio, links to your social media websites, a link to your portfolio (if you have one), and information you want to provide to other developers.